5 Letter Words Ending in K

 Noun : A small enclosed structure, often freestanding, open on one side or with a window, used as a booth to sell newspapers, cigarettes, etc.

-Noun : A similar unattended stand for the automatic dispensing of tickets, etc.
+Noun : A similar unattended stand for the automatic dispensing of tickets, etc; an e-kiosk.

 Noun : A public telephone booth.